-Employed faculty, except for researchers on project-based contracts, are specifically entitled to annual leave of eight weeks and a six-month sabbatical once every seven years under conditions set forth in the Academic Codex, Faculty Hiring and Promotion Policy, and applicable law.
+Permanent faculty, except for researchers on project-based contracts, are specifically entitled to annual leave of eight weeks and a six-month sabbatical once every seven years under conditions set forth in the Academic Codex, Faculty Hiring and Promotion Policy, and applicable law.

-Employed faculty members working at least 50 % of full-time employment are also entitled to free study at AAU and subsidized trainings.
+Permanent faculty members working at least 50 % of full-time employment are also entitled to free study at AAU and subsidized trainings.
 For more details, see the Staff Policy.

-5.8 Psychological Counseling
+4.8 Psychological Counseling

 Psychological counseling is available for free to all AAU students, faculty and staff throughout the year with the exception of August.
-It is provided in English by Dr. Désirée Gonzalo, a clinical psychologist.
+It is provided in English by Petra Narwa and Su Luo, psychological counselors.